-This frog is green, just like a frog should be.
-But he doesn’t look as smooth and slimy, does he?
-That’s because this is a bush trimmed to look like a frog.
-Plants of other colors are growing right up the side to make his mouth and belly.
-“Topiary” is the art of cutting bushes and other plants to make shapes.
-They can turn into anything from animals to houses to grand pianos.
-This frog and the horses above live at the Montreal Botanical Garden.
-The thing is, when you’re made of a bush that’s growing all the time, you need a lot of “haircuts” to stay nice and neat — far more than your smoother, slimier friends.
+This frog doesn’t look so smooth and slimy.
+That’s because it’s a bush trimmed to look like a frog.
+“Topiary” is the art of cutting bushes and other plants to make all sorts of shapes – like frogs and horses.
+When you’re made of a bush that’s growing all the time, you need a lot of “haircuts” to stay nice and neat — far more than your smoother, slimier friends.

 Wee ones: This frog is 1 of 3 frogs sitting at that pool.
 How many other frogs hang out with him?

 Big kids: If a regular pet frog is 5 inches tall and this frog is 7 times as tall, how tall is the topiary frog?
-Bonus: If you have to trim the frog every 3rd day starting on March 3, and the grand piano every 5th day, how many times in March will they both get a haircut?
+Bonus: If you have to trim the frog every 3rd day starting on October 3, and the grand piano every 5th day, how many times in October will they both get a haircut on the same day?

 Wee ones: 2 more frogs.